-In 2021, the equity award was granted in the form of restricted stock units ("RSU").
-These RSUs awards will fully vest on the date of the 2022 Annual Meeting, provided that the Director is providing service to the Board through such date.
-For Directors who joined the Board after the beginning of the 2021 Board term, the RSU grant date is the date of appointment to the Board and the amount of RSUs awarded were prorated based on the date of their appointment to the Board to the date of our 2022 Annual Meeting.
+In 2022, the equity award was granted in the form of restricted stock units (" RSUs").
+These awarded RSUs will fully vest on the date of the 2023 Annual Meeting, provided that the Director is providing service to the Board through such date.

-Director Compensation for the Year Ended December 31, 2021
+Director Compensation for the Year Ended December 31, 2022

-The table below summarizes the compensation paid to non-employee directors for the year ended December 31, 2021.
+The table below summarizes the compensation paid to non-employee directors for the year ended December 31, 2022.
 Directors who are also our employees receive no additional compensation for their service as a director.
-During the fiscal year ended December 31, 2021, Mr. Mao was an employee of the Company.
+During the fiscal year ended December 31, 2022, Mr. Mao was an employee of the Company.
 Mr. Mao's compensation is discussed in "Executive Compensation".